tomhendra/dotfiles/README.md

 ## Post-Installation

 - Install premium fonts from iCloud backup.
-- Launch fig.app & go through setup.
+- Launch fig.app with `fig` in console & go through setup.
-- Install any apps not purchased from App Store or available vs Homebrew.
+- Install any apps not purchased from App Store or available via Homebrew.
-- Install web browser extensions.
+- Install web browser extensions from `browser-exts.txt`.
 - Restart computer.

 ## Credit